Close up photo of a cart with a bag of bananas, oranges, and apples and the word "Impact"

 We are making the act of discarding perfectly good food unreasonable and the process of sharing it with those in need simple.

-in the mid-term, we aim to see these outcomes:
+in the meantime, we aim to see these outcomes:

 increased awareness

-More businesses, food agencies, and communities know about the benefits of donating surplus food.
+Businesses, food agencies, and communities know about waste and the benefits of donating surplus food.

 growing network

-Food donors and food assistance nonprofits collaborating to build a more efficient and sustainable food system.
+Food donors and food-assistance nonprofits collaborate to build a more efficient, sustainable system.

 Behavioral Change